MightyShashank/DAS-839-NoSQL---Postgres/README.md

 ## Query Solutions

-- The solutions for **Section B, Problem 2** are provided in SQL files with the following naming convention:
+- The solutions for **Section B, Problem 2** are provided in SQL files (in the sql directory) with the following naming convention:
   - **`Problem2_Q<num>.sql`** → Solution to Question `<num>`
   - **Example:** The solution to Question 1 is in **`Problem2_Q1.sql`**.